Golden Hills of Burma

 - Golden sunset over the temples and pagodas of Bagan

-- The unique animist culture of the Chin people
+- Experience the animist traditions of the Chin Hill People

 - Mandalay and the U Bein teak bridge